-Doing replenishment in Kanban provides more clarity to the work process and creates a shared understanding among stakeholders about what is being worked on when.
+Doing replenishment in Kanban provides more clarity to the work process and creates a shared understanding among stakeholders about what is being worked on and when.
 This improves the flow of information on any given project.
 It also keeps team members focused on the most critical work that needs to be done.
-As a result, the likelihood of your team delivering a product or service successfully to the market increases significantly.
+As a result, your team's likelihood of delivering a product or service successfully to the market increases significantly.

 However, before a work item can be pulled for execution, there needs to be a clear signal in the system that your team is ready to start working on it.
 This happens with the help of a dedicated Replenishment commitment point.

-In some cases, however, work items or customer requests need to be refined before they proceed to execution.
+However, in some cases, work items or customer requests need to be refined before they proceed to execution.
 This is especially true for bigger companies where two separate teams might be responsible for the refinement and execution processes.

 In Kanban, for example, teams are refining options and gathering knowledge about them in a Discovery (Upstream) process, while the execution of the work happens in a Delivery (Downstream) process.

 With that being said, many of the work items might have to go through an Upstream process before the actual work commitment occurs.
 Sometimes, this can create a problem of either overloading or starving the Downstream process out.
-In order to prevent that, make sure to apply the best practices described below.
+To prevent that, make sure to apply the best practices described below.

 Once your replenishment commitment point is visualized on the Kanban board, you should apply WIP (Work In Progress) limits to it.
 This will allow you to control the number of work items your team members can pull into execution until the next replenishment cadence.

-As a result, you will be able to create a more stable and predictable work system, ensuring that whatever comes in, eventually leaves.
-Furthermore, you will have the means to protect your Downstream process from overburdening and this way, improve your team’s throughput.
+As a result, you will create a more stable and predictable work system, ensuring that whatever comes in eventually leaves.
+Furthermore, you will have the means to protect your Downstream process from overburdening, and this way, improve your team’s throughput.

-Another best practice when creating a replenishment commitment point is to establish a minimum order point on your Upstream processes.
-In contrast to overloading, this will help shield your Downstream workflow from starving for a lack of input.
+Another best practice when creating a replenishment commitment point is establishing a minimum order point on your Upstream processes.
+In contrast to overloading, this will help shield your Downstream workflow from starving for lack of input.

 With that being done, you will have yourself a fully functioning work commitment point that you can now start to replenish.
 To do that in Kanban, we hold a Replenishment & Work Commitment meeting.

-The Replenishment meeting is one of the 7 Kanban cadences which are essentially feedback loops that help you align business communication.
+The Replenishment meeting is one of the 7 Kanban cadences, essentially feedback loops that help you align business communication.
 Its main purpose is to engage your team members in the decision-making process of what work they should commit to delivering in the execution process.

 Here is the place to quickly clarify something before we continue talking about the Replenishment meeting.

-With that being said, before conducting the Replenishment meeting, you should keep a few things in mind in order to make it most effective.
+With that being said, before conducting the Replenishment meeting, you should keep a few things in mind to make it most effective.
 Let’s briefly discuss them below.

-This decision will solely depend on the nature of your work process, the batches of work and how fast your team is able to release them.
+This decision will solely depend on the nature of your work process, the batches of work, and how fast your team can release them.
 The best practice here is to keep those batches as small as possible, so you can increase your team’s throughput and deliver value more frequently to the market.

-That’s pretty straightforward but you need to establish what options are available and will be discussed at the meeting.
-A good practice is to keep the most important work items (those with higher urgency for example) higher up the backlog, so your team discusses them first.
+That’s pretty straightforward, but you need to establish what options are available and discuss it at the meeting.
+A good practice is to keep the most important work items (those with higher urgency, for example) higher up the backlog, so your team discusses them first.

 Last but not least, you need to determine who will participate at the Replenishment meeting.
 In the beginning, a good practice is to hold it internally for the team where you collaboratively decide what work items to commit to delivering next.

-However, as your organization advances in its Kanban maturity, you might decide to invite other relevant stakeholders to participate or even a customer whose project you are working on.
-Doing this will allow you to create higher-level transparency of what’s happening in the work process as well as what value your customer is going to receive next.
+However, as your organization advances in its Kanban maturity, you might invite other relevant stakeholders to participate or even a customer whose project you are working on.
+Doing this will allow you to create higher-level transparency of what’s happening in the work process and what value your customer is going to receive next.

-Once you have an answer to the questions above, you can go ahead and conduct an effective Replenishment meeting.
+Once you answer the questions above, you can go ahead and conduct an effective Replenishment meeting.
 The main objectives of it can be summarized below:

 To create an effective Kanban replenishment process, you need to establish a work commitment point in your process and conduct a Replenishment meeting.
 As a result of the Replenishment meeting, you should: